-Open any newspaper and the chances of seeing viral news about rape is very high.
+Open any newspaper and the chances of seeing viral news about rape are very high.
 However, when the same cases are found false after trial no media reports those.
 All viral news that you might have seen like Badaun Rape case, Rohtak Rape Case, VIBGYOR School rape case and many other rape cases were found false after years of trial but that news either was not published or published in a very small way so that no one other than researchers like us notices.

 Added with these, are the bloggers and bloggers networks that very often run special blogging campaigns on rape, how to stop rape etc making it almost indelible from our minds.
 Some people who get sadistic pleasure out of making these news viral work behind these.
 Also, such blogs sobbing for women get more publicity and views, so bloggers feel too much bothered about sobbing for rape.
 None of these bloggers may actually be interested in rape or solving this issue, because if they did they would have first raised their voice against filing everything as rape or molestation.
 But crying about rape give these bloggers much-needed viewership, so why should they budge?